On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: [H4]^ 2+ Model: Imposition of Constraints

-\newlength{\size} The Fundamental Theorem of Algebra inspires the holomorphisation of conventional HF theory such that in simple cases where the HF equations can be re-parametrised as single univariate polynomial equations, there must exist a constant number of solutions across all molecular geometries\cite{article:Hiscock2014}.
+The Fundamental Theorem of Algebra\cite{book:Fine1997} inspires the holomorphization of conventional \gls*{acr:hf} theory such that in simple cases where the \gls*{acr:hf} equations can be re-parameterized as single univariate polynomial equations, there must exist a constant number of solutions across all molecular geometries\cite{article:Hiscock2014}.
 However, this theorem does not dictate how many of these solutions must be real, nor is it applicable to more complicated problems where multivariate polynomial systems are unavoidable.
-If the problems can be set up fortuitously enough such that the number of polynomial equations equal the number of unknowns, then B\'{e}zout's theorem does impose an ultimate upper bound on the number of solutions as the product of the polynomial degrees\cite{book:Sottile2011}, but it does not say anything about the number of \emph{real} solutions either.
-This is in fact to be expected since an analysis based solely on the gross algebraic structures of the equations cannot pick up the consequences due to the fine structures within the terms in the polynomials.
+In fact, if the \gls*{acr:hf} equations are considered as polynomial equations in a certain number of unknowns, then B\'{e}zout's theorem imposes an ultimate upper bound on the number of solutions as the product of the polynomial degrees\cite{article:Garcia1980, article:Chen1984, article:Schmid1995, book:Sottile2011}, provided that the number of solutions is finite, but it does not say anything about their reality either.
+This is to be expected since an analysis based solely on the gross algebraic structures of the equations cannot pick up the consequences due to the fine structures within the terms in the polynomials.

-To gain any insight into the connection between symmetry and the reality of SCF solutions at all, we must examine the symmetry-induced relations between the monomials in the HF equations.
-The simplicity of the chosen model \ce{[H4]^{2+}} system enables us to achieve this on an analytical level with moderate ease.
-In fact, the values of $n_1$ and $n_2$ shown in Table~\ref{table:spatialintrinsicconstraints_h42+} give the number of one- and two-electron terms in the HF equations after the monomials have been factorised through the common one- and two-electron integrals.
-We believe that restrictions of this nature play a major role in determining whether solutions must be real or can be complex and we will demonstrate this more carefully later in this Section.
-But before this can be done, we must introduce some extrinsic constraints to simplify the equations further, as even the high symmetry of $\mathcal{T}_d$ still leaves us with too many unknowns and too complicated equation structures to handle analytically for the purposes of this article.
+To gain any insight into the connection between symmetry and the reality of \gls*{acr:scf} solutions at all, we must examine the symmetry-induced relations between the monomials in the \gls*{acr:hf} equations.
+The simplicity of the chosen model \ce{[H4]^{2+}} system enables us to achieve this on an analytic level with moderate ease.
+In fact, the values of $n_1$ and $n_2$ shown in Table~\ref{table:spatialintrinsicconstraints_h42+} give the number of one- and two-electron terms in the \gls*{acr:hf} equations after the monomials have been factorized through the common one- and two-electron integrals.
+We believe that restrictions of this nature play a major role in determining whether solutions must be real or can be non-real and we will demonstrate this more carefully in Section~\ref{subsec:consequencesofsymconstraints}.
+But before this can be done, we must introduce some extrinsic constraints to simplify the equations further, as even the high symmetry of $\mathcal{T}_d$ still leaves us with too many unknowns and too complicated equation structures to handle analytically for the purposes of this \ce{[H4]^{2+}} model study.